Amsterdam/vergunningcheck/README.md

 - Create [a new PR](https://github.com/Amsterdam/vergunningcheck/compare/master...release) from release to master on GitHub
 - After the merge the relase will be deployed to acceptance, manually verify the changes
 - Approve the release to production in Jenkins
+- Merge release back into develop in case there were changes, run `npm run post-publish`

 ## Tech stack